TaoRuijie/Speaker-Recognition-Demo/readme.md

 ### Output:

-  The score is the speaker verification score between two utterances, the score is higher, the utterance tends to come from the same speaker (The highest is 0.0)
+  The score is the speaker verification score between two utterances, the score is higher, the utterance tends to come from the same speaker (The highest is 0.0).
+For instance:

-  For instance, the score for `A1.wav` and `A2.wav` is -0.8122 (Same speaker)
+  Score for `A1.wav` and `A2.wav` is -0.8122 (Same speaker)

-  		the score for `A1.wav` and `B1.wav` is -1.3041 (Different speaker)
+  Score for `A1.wav` and `B1.wav` is -1.3041 (Different speaker)

 ## Other issue: